SeqWare/seqware/seqware-distribution/docs/site/content/docs/3-getting-started/developer-tutorial.md

 * create a new SeqWare Pipeline workflow bundle based on HelloWorld
 * test your workflow bundle locally
-* package your new workflow bundle in Pipeline for hand-off to an administrator for installation into SeqWare
+* package your new workflow as a bundle for hand-off to an administrator for installation into SeqWare Pipeline

 ## A Note About Workflow Languages & Engines